jensen-lloyd/crypto-trader/README.md

         exit()

-You could also change the time in line 116 if you wish.
+You could also change the value in line 116 if you wish to reboot at a different time.